redelivre/redelivre/src/wp-content/plugins/fg-joomla-to-wordpress/readme.txt

 * Initial version: Import Joomla 1.5 sections, categories, posts and images

 == Upgrade Notice ==

+= 1.21.3 =
+Fixed: "Warning: sprintf(): Too few arguments" message for image captions with %

+= 1.21.0 =
+New translation: Spanish (thanks to Bradis García L.)

+= 1.20.1 =
+Fixed: Use the modified post date if the creation date is empty
+Fixed: Warning: array_key_exists() [function.array-key-exists]: The second argument should be either an array or an object

+= 1.19.3 =
+Fixed: Some spaces were removed (due to the extra newlines removal)
+Fixed: Better rule for the convert_post_attribs_to_array function
+Fixed: "WordPress database error Field 'post_content' doesn't have a default value"

+= 1.19.0 =
+New: Import the page breaks
+New: Option to import the Joomla introtext in the post and in the excerpt
+New: Use the show_intro article parameter to import the introtext in the content or not Tested with WordPress 3.6.1

+= 1.18.0 =
+New: Compatibility with Joomla 3.1
+Fixed: Remove extra newlines

+= 1.17.0 =
+New: Add automatically http:// at the beginning of the URL if it is missing
+New: Option for the first image import

+= 1.16.1 =
+Fixed: syntax error, "unexpected '&lt;'" in version 1.16.0

+= 1.16.0 =
+New: Option to import images with duplicate names
+New translation: Polish

 = 1.15.2 =
 Optimize the Joomla connection